A Matrix Factorization Based Network Embedding Method for DNS Analysis: Methodology

-For the solution of (\ref{eq:obj-semi}) (notated as $\{ {{{\bf{X'}}}^*},{{{\bf{Y'}}}^*}\}$), I use ${\bf{X'}}^{*}$ as the final semi-supervised embeddings.
-The classification results of MDD and IRE can be directly derived via the end-to-end classifier integrated in JDE without introducing additional downstream classifiers.
+To obtain the solution of objective (\ref{eq:obj-semi}), I first randomly initialize parameters $\{ {\bf{X}},{\bf{Y}},{\bf{w}},{\bf{b}}\}$ and then apply gradient descent to iteratively update their values until convergence.
+For the solution of (\ref{eq:obj-semi}) (notated as $\{ {{{\bf{X'}}}^*},{{{\bf{Y'}}}^*}\}$), I use ${\bf{X'}}^{*}$ as the final low-dimensional embeddings for the associated DNS entities.
+The classification results of malicious domain detection and IP reputation evaluation can then be derived from the end-to-end logistic regression classifier integrated.